Feeding your adult dog well

 Weigh him every 2 to 4 weeks

-- Kealy et al. — Effects of diet restriction on life span (Purina Lifespan Study, Labradors) (2002)
+- Kealy et al. — Effects of diet restriction on lifespan (Purina Lifespan Study, Labradors) (2002)

 - WSAVA Global Nutrition Committee — Global Nutrition Guidelines and Body Condition Score (1 to 9 scale)